Contact Info

 - To find other locations offering COVID-19 vaccines, including pharmacies, visit Vaccines.gov.

-Uninsured and underinsured children 18 years of age and younger will have access to COVID-19 vaccine at no to low cost through the Minnesota Vaccines for Children (MnVFC) program.
+Uninsured and underinsured children 18 years of age and younger will have access to COVID-19 vaccine at no or low cost through the Minnesota Vaccines for Children (MnVFC) program.
 Visit Free or Low-Cost Shots for Children for more information.

 Who should get vaccinated